 A subscription goes into canceled state due to multiple reasons, such as non-payment.
 To re-start the billing for a canceled subscription, you need to reactivate your subscription.

-When reactivating a subscription, whether through the web interface or via the API, you can specify a past date for Chargebee to consider the subscription reactivated from.
+When reactivating a subscription, whether through the web interface or via the API, you can specify a past date/time for Chargebee to consider the subscription reactivated from.
 This is useful in case you want to keep the original billing cycle of the subscription in place.

-Let's assume you're reactivating a particular subscription on the 20th of Feb-2017,
+Let's assume you're reactivating a particular subscription on 20th Feb,

 Plan Type: $20/month